simewu/video-power-log-to-csv/README.md

 - Record the video and save it as `video.mp4`
 - Double click on `step1_video_to_frames.bat` to generate the `frames` folder containing each frame in .jpg format
 - Double click on `step2_frames_to_readtext.bat` to convert the frames into `readtext` .txt files using Tesseract
-- Double click on `step3_readtext_to_csv.bat` to process the text files using a regular expression
+- Double click on `step3_readtext_to_csv.bat` to process the text files using a regular expression, generating `output.csv`
   - The script will terminate upon reaching an invalid frame
+- Double click on `step4_readtext_to_csv.bat` to the top and bottom X percentile of the data, generating `finalOutput.csv`
+  - Repeat this step, tweaking `percentileAmount` to be as low as possible to maintain the data quality (my looking at the minimum and maximum values after running the script), and `columnsToInclude` which enumerated the columns in the data, and only considers those marked as "1".
-- You will have now generated `finalOutput.csv`, the file you want.
+- You will have now generated `finalOutput.csv`.

 ## Credits
 - vfdev-5 for his interface with OpenCV2 (https://github.com/vfdev-5/Video2Frames)